parkerreno/TeamDubstep/README.md

 Email: [emilyye@uw.edu](mailto:emilyye@uw.edu)

 ### Microsoft Research
+Our project's sponsor, Microsoft Research, is helping us with valuable expertise, mentorship, and access to hardware.

 ![University of Washington Information School Logo](iSchool_Primary_Black.png)
 ### The University of Washington iSchool
+This project is part of the iSchool's yearly Capstone.

 ## Contact

 We would love to hear from people who have expertise in our space or want to test out our prototypes!
-Email us at dubstep@u.washington.edu.
+Email us at <alias>@u.washington.edu.